ChristopherSterza/ChristopherSterza/README.md

 ![](https://github.com/ChristopherSterza/ChristopherSterza/blob/main/ProfileHeader.png)

 # About Me
 Hi there!
-My name is Christopher Sterza and I'm a soon-to-be Computer Science graduate from the University of California, Santa Cruz.
+My name is Christopher Sterza and I'm a Computer Science graduate from the University of California, Santa Cruz.

 I'm learning more about software development each and every day, and I hope to be able to create some meaningful software in the near future.